The ‘Could not save password reset key to database’ error in WordPress can be frustrating.

 If you can’t clear any more space, then it might be time to upgrade to VPS hosting or even a managed WordPress hosting account.

 We hope this article helped you learn how to fix the ‘could not save password reset key to database’ error in WordPress.
-You may also want to see our guide on the most common WordPress errors or our expert pick of the best social media plugins for WordPress.
+You may also want to see our guide on the most common WordPress errors or our expert pick of the best plugins to improve your WordPress admin area.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.